macpal37/BigRedAdventure/INSTALL.md

 ## OPAM Package Installation

 A critical package used for this project is the OCamlSDL2 library.
-However, there is still another way to run Graphics for both Windows and Linux, but it is more complicated.
+It works on all platforms, but it is more complicated to install on Windows and Linux.

 ### Mac Installation